Oh boy, Alan Smithee directed a dream ensemble cast…

 I also liked the later scenes where Milo tracks her down in New Mexico.
 These scenes showing the action between the protagonists and this intercut with the town inhabitants in a celebration, unaware of the happenings.
 However in the film I reviewed I felt there was also much unsaid and not shown in the 1990 film, as regards to character development for many of the characters.

 Many cast members had really wee insubstantial roles with more scenes in the Director’s Cut as reported HERE at the Movie Censorship Site.
 However, I felt that both the Charlie Sheen and Vincent Price characters were particularly underused in both these film versions.
 I wondered if these actors had more character development and scenes in the original three-hour film.

 Returning to this reviewed movie, with a more rounded look at Anne and Milo.
 Anne was seen quite favourably.
-However, as an artist who designed those outlandish statements on LED screens, I thought originally that this was a bit daft (not being the arty type) later I believed this was clever idea to aid the later plot.
+However, as an artist who designed those outlandish statements on LED screens, I thought originally that this was a bit daft (not being the arty type) later I believed this was a clever idea to aid the later plot.

 On reading more this art was in reality the work of an actual artist, Jenny Holzer.
 Holzer – whose work was used in the film – was also credited for her work in the film credits.
 Praise must go to the writers for using this art theme as a more original way for the hitman to track down his prey.
 However, I disliked how – possibly due to the bad editing – Anne hated then fell into bed with her captor by the next scene, especially after she accused him of raping her.